-Application, Transcript Request, and Reference forms are available at on the SPS page of the University’s website at http://www.vanguard.edu.
+Application, Transcript Request, and Reference forms are available on the Professional Studies Admissions page of the University’s website at http://www.vanguard.edu.

-Completed application files are forwarded to the Admissions Committee for review.
-Students accepted into Vanguard will be notified of their acceptance status via letter or email.
-The typical admission deadline for each cohort/group is two (2) weeks prior to the orientation date.
+Completed applications are reviewed by the Admissions Committee.
+Students accepted into Vanguard will be notified of their acceptance status via email or phone call.
+The typical admission deadline is three (3) weeks prior to each module or session date.